ghinda/ghinda.github.com/_posts/2015-02-24-angular-scope-namespace.md

 The best way to work with controller scopes in Angular is to avoid using the `$scope` object as much as possible.
 Instead you should use the `controllerAs` syntax introduced in Angular 1.2.

-If for some reason you can’t use it, here’s a simple pattern that will help you handle and namespace your models.
+If for some reason you can't use it, here’s a simple pattern that will help you handle and namespace your models.

 At its core, this is how a basic controller using the pattern looks like: